HelpSeeker/CoubDownloader/README.md

 https://coub.com/view/555555 https://coub.com/view/666666 https://coub.com/view/777777
 ```

-`--write-list` can be used to parse links, lists, channels and tags and output all found coub links into a list for later usage.
+`--write-list` can be used to parse links, lists, channels, tags, etc. and output all found coub links into a list for later usage.

 #### Channels